zmap/zdns/README.md

 =====

 ZDNS was originally built as a CLI tool only.
-Work has been done to convert this into a library with a CLI that calls this library.
-Currently, the library has been separated out and a new, separate CLI has been added.
-Work is ongoing to clean up the interface between the CLI (or any other client program of the ZDNS library) and the ZDNS library itself.
+Work has been done to convert this [library](github.com/zmap/zdns/src/zdns) into a standalone library and let a separate [CLI](github.com/zmap/zdns/src/cli) wrap the library.

-The ZDNS library lives in `github.com/zmap/zdns/pkg/zdns`.
-A function there, `zdns.Run()`, is used to start the ZDNS tool and do the requested lookups.
-Currently, this tool is intended to accept a `zdns.GlobalConf` object, `plfag` flags, and other information, but this interface is undergoing revisions to be more generally usable and continue to decouple the CLI from the library.

-The CLI for this library lives in `github.com/zmap/zdns` under the main package.
-Its functionality is described below.
+The library consists of a `ResolverConfig` struct which will contain all config options for all lookups made.
+The `ResolverConfig` is used to create 1+ `Resolver` struct(s) which will make all lookups.
+A `Resolver` should only make a single lookup at a time (it is not thread-safe) and multiple `Resolver` structs should be used for parallelism.
+See our [examples](github.com/zmap/zdns/examples) for how to use the library.
+[Modules](github.com/zmap/zdns/src/modules) are used to define the behavior of the lookups.

 ZDNS provides several types of modules: